 Picnics and sandwiches go hand in hand.
-After all, there is nothing more portable than your favourite fillings between bread.
+After all, nothing is more portable than your favorite fillings between bread.

 However, one of the greatest picnic conundrums is how to prevent sandwiches from getting soggy.

-These are just some of our great picnic tips to help keep your sandwiches fresh and avoid soggy sandwich syndrome, no matter what style of picnic sandwich you favour.
+These are just some of my great picnic tips to help keep your sandwiches fresh and avoid soggy sandwich syndrome, no matter what style of picnic sandwich you favor.

 How to Stop Sandwiches Going Soggy